ffzg-erudito/inter-testing-feedback-2018/notes.md

 the desirability of ecological validity, we decided to use more complex study materials.
 We constructed a series of three text passages (1.
 875 words, 2.
 763 words, 3.
 872 words) about weeds - a subject we assumed our participants would be unknowledgable about.
-Our main dependent variable (DV) is the performance on the test comprised of 20 multiple choice questions following the final text passage and pertaining to that final text passage.
+Our main dependent variable (DV) is the performance on a test comprised of 20 multiple choice questions following the final text passage and pertaining to that final text passage.
 Participants were given 4 possible answers to choose from, one of which was correct, and the other three were distractors.
 One of the distractors was designed in such a way so as to be particularly luring on account of it being related to the 2nd text passage, not the 3rd